Skip to main content

 Solo Planners and Personal Events

 If you're planning a wedding, milestone birthday, anniversary, or reunion, you need a platform that's simple enough to learn quickly but thorough enough to keep you organized.
-You probably don't need multi-user permissions or client presentation mode.

 What to prioritize: Concept generation (so you're not starting from scratch), budget tracking, guest management, and a clear timeline.
 A free or low-cost tier matters — you're planning one or two events, not running a business.